Goodnight Sweetheart (TV series): Future

 The show's writers and producers have stated they have received thousands of emails and letters regarding the show wishing for its return to the small screen.
 Laurence Marks and Maurice Gran have both stated that while there are no plans to bring the series back, it might possibly come back if the musical is made and is a success.
 On 5 July 2016 it was announced that the show would be returning to BBC One for a one-off special, as part of the BBC's "landmark sitcom season".
 Unlike the original series, which was filmed in London, it was filmed and produced at dock10 studios, in Salford Quays.
 Marks and Gran wrote the script and Lyndhurst returned to the role of Gary Sparrow.
 The special episode aired on 2 September 2016 on BBC One.
-It received overwhelming praise by fans of the show and was trending on Twitter for eight hours after it been broadcast.
-Marks and Gran announced on Twitter on 6 October that the BBC had passed on making a new series.
+It received a positive response.

 Musical

-Since 2014 there has been talk of Goodnight Sweetheart being turned into a musical and in December 2017, dates for the long anticipated stage musical were announced.
-This jukebox style musical would feature well-known songs from the 1940s and 1980s with the world premiere taking place at the Brookside Theatre, Romford in September 2018.
+Since 2014 there was talk of Goodnight Sweetheart being turned into a musical and in December 2017, dates for a stage musical were announced.
+This jukebox style musical would feature songs from the 1940s and 1980s with the world premiere taking place at the Brookside Theatre, Romford in September 2018.

+Continuation novel

+In July 2025, a Kickstarter campaign was successfully funded, allowing Marks and Gran to write a novel titled Many Happy Returns.
+Licensed by Fremantle Media and published by Idiot Box Books, the novel will serve as a seventh series.